-The best exercises are the ones that you can slow down and control each rep. I wrote about a great 12-minute full-body strength-building routine called super slow.
+The best exercises are the ones where you can slow down and control each rep. I wrote about a great 12-minute full-body strength-building routine called super slow.
 Similarly, the last few reps of every set should really burn.
 Choose safe exercises, or at least, have spotters.

-Pushing yourself to failure each set puts heavy burden on the central nervous system, so save failure for the final set.
+Pushing yourself to failure each set puts a heavy burden on the central nervous system, so save failure for the final set.